 You will never get better, unless you make mistakes.
 So this comes up often in my class, it’s a universal obstacle to learning, and improving rapidly.
 This often leads to a lot of cautious, stiff, even scratchy lines when we draw too.
 The hesitation, not trusting your hand to do the

 If the marks we make are just random, we would not have art.
 Just a mess.
 Modeled drawings can be Gestures, made of Continuous Lines.
 It creates a very distinctive stylistic difference, if your drawings do or don’t use Contours.
 But Identifying each and learning them separately lets us be conscious of their individual traits; intentional about how we combine them; or if we choose to do so at all.

 Posted here are two pages here from The Natural Way To Draw by Kimon Nicolaides.
 I recommend it, it’s a complete study guide including exercises & assignments!
 I own a copy today as does the school, I suggest taking a look at it.
 Nicolaides laid the ground work for a lot of ideas people

 In Dynamic Drawing one of the core ideas is the best way to learn to draw quickly with a fluid line and get greater control, is to spend time just practicing that!
-Here’s a few clips of me demoing the technique a little, and how to go on to apply it as a stage in your […]
+Pretty simple really.
+To facilitate that we have Live Dynamic Gesture Drawing, using moving rather than still subjects.
+The model repeats

 Mike Mattesi has a fantastic take on capturing a dynamic line and form in his work and great notes to accompany his examples.
 The book is well worth owning!
 I’m just missing the middle child in his main trilogy myself.
 Force: Dynamic Life Drawing for Animators, and Force: Animal Drawing: Animal locomotion and design concepts for

 The chalk trails of Peter Han.
 A talented designer who teaches for CG Master Academy in New Westminster BC.
 He gives good demos containing many compatible ideas with our class’s approach to drawing. watch, think, try his methods.
 Many of these exercises are the same as those i’ll be teaching.

 About line for tone & value, cross hatching, contours, and to follow surface or not.
 In the this post, I introduce basic feathering, hatching, cross hatching & basket weaves as part of your regular practice regime.
 We’re going to explore hear how you can use them.
 The idea using them to do

 A lot of what makes our work is Design: Designing the picture plane = composition.
 Designing the form = how we use structure, surface, texture &, lighting!
 STRUCTURE.
 Remember this handout from the start of our classes?
 It shows the range of techniques for drawing the human body, from abstract gesture, to contour

 Artists have been using mechanical aides since the beginning.
 Variations on the idea go all the way back to the Egyptian ‘canon of proportions’.
 Grinds are a classic way to break down the picture plane, compose space, alter and record it.
 Archaeologists use them too, in order to document the spatial relationships

 The combination of musical rhythm and a moving subject that tends to move in predictable and interesting ways makes doing live studies of musicians an entertaining way to learn about body language and rhythm.
 Adam Cantor modeled for us, and returned with guests Russell Simco on the fiddle, and band mate Jonathan Furze on guitar.